WHO WE ARE

 A Distinct Identity:

-Building an up-to-date rehearsal and performance space which will include music technology and recording facilities.
+Building an up-to-date rehearsal and performance space which will include music technology and recording facilities., as well as a historical collections showcase.

-Restoring and preserving the house to include a Lowell Mason museum, showing our growing collection of over 40 papers, images and Lowell Mason possessions, many of which have been digitized for the public good by Digital Commonwealth.
+Restoring and preserving the house to showcase historical items of Lowell Mason, including our growing collection of over 40 papers, images and Lowell Mason possessions, many of which have been digitized for the public good by Digital Commonwealth.

 All cultivated within the home of the Father of Music Education, and fueled by a living endowment, fulfilling Lowell Mason’s dream that: “Children must be taught music as they are taught to read.”